 Staying Safe on the Deck When Renting a Boat

-Staying safe on the deck when renting a boat is paramount, and it is wise to advise caution to any customers when they are awaiting their turn.
+Staying safe on the deck is vital if someone is planning on renting a boat to venture out into the open water.
 Being on a boat always entails a certain degree of risk.
 There is always a possibility of an accident or unforeseen occurrence leading to injury or death.
 Safety should always be a primary concern regarding personal watercraft rental.

 But it isn’t necessary to be in the water to be at risk.
-Ultimately, staying safe on the deck is important.
 Even standing or lounging on deck can be dangerous, especially when not following standard precautions.

 Just how dangerous is a boat’s deck?
 A surprising number of incidents occur when the victim is standing or sitting on the deck, often unaware of imminent danger.
 Many injuries and deaths result from neglect, carelessness, or ignorance of safety protocols and equipment use.

 Staying Safe on the Deck: Things to Consider

 People can avoid incidents by simply following standard deck safety practices.
 For instance, a quick checklist for identifying and addressing potential hazards might include:

 - Removing anything that could cause slips, trips, or falls